Saurabh7636/recommendation-system-based-on-content-views/readme.md

 The recommendation system is designed to provide personalized content recommendations to users based on their preferences and behavior.
 It uses a dataset consisting of three main tables: `users`, `contents`, and `views`.

 ## Dataset Description
-Sure, here's a table summarizing the dataset description:
+Here's a table summarizing the dataset description:

 | DataFrame     | Column Name      | Description                                       |
 |----------------|------------------|---------------------------------------------------|